Skip to main content

 Goodwill.
 An intangible asset of a business derived from the perceived value of the business's assets.

 Gross profit.
-Net sales minus the cost of goods sold.
+Net total sales minus the cost of goods sold.

 Guaranty.
 A promise by a third party to repay a loan in the event the primary borrower fails to do so.

 Income statement.
-A presentation of the sales, expenses, and profit or loss of a business on a periodic basis.
+A presentation of a business's sales, expenses, and profit or loss periodically.

 Joint venture.
-An agreement between two or more businesses to mutually accomplish a business objective.
+An agreement between two or more businesses to mutually achieve a business goal.

-Key performance indicators (KPIs).
-Measurable and quantifiable indicators of a company's overall performance.
+Key performance indicators (KPI).
+Measurable and quantifiable indicators of a company's performance.

 Leverage.
-The use of borrowing to increase the ability of a business to conduct its operations.
+Borrowing to increase the ability of a business to conduct its operations.

 Line of credit.
 A commitment by a lender to lend up to a certain amount of money to a business.

 Loan or credit agreement.
-An agreement that your lender may require if you are borrowing a large amount of money.
-This agreement contains additional terms beyond the promissory note or mortgage.
-It might cover things like repayment terms, warranties, default terms, and more.
+An agreement that a lender may need if a business borrows a large amount of money.
+This agreement contains extra terms beyond the promissory note or mortgage.
+It might cover repayment terms, warranties, default terms, and more.

 Metadata.
-Data that describes other business data in order to catalog it, track its location, and evaluate the data quality.
+Data that describes other business data to catalog it, track its location, and check the data quality.

-Net profit after taxes.
-A company's net profit before taxes, minus federal, state, or local income or franchise taxes.
+Net income after taxes.
+A company's net profit before taxes minus federal, state, or local income or franchise taxes.

-Net profit before taxes.
+Net income before taxes.
 Net sales or total receipts of a business minus all expenses except taxes.

 Net sales.
-Total sales of a business minus discounts, returns, and pricing adjustments.
+Total amount of sales of a business minus discounts, returns, and pricing adjustments.

 Net worth.
 The net value of assets minus liabilities.